-Unless you are lucky enough to have a dog who is not a fussy eater, the different types of dog food for your dog can be a mine field.
+Unless you are lucky enough to have a dog who is not a fussy eater, the different types of dog food available can be a minefield.
 There are so many types of dog food; which one should you choose?

-Once you have decided on type of dog food, you then need to search for a suitable brand.
-When we first had Poppy she was five months old and eating a very cheap tinned food.
+Once you have decided on the type of dog food, you then need to search for a suitable brand.
+When we first had Poppy she was five months old and eating very cheap tinned food.
 I would not have carried on feeding that to her as I am sure there was very little nutritional value to it.
 Also, it made her stink.
 Room emptying stink.
 So that had to go.
 But what to choose?
 She prefers tinned food and I would like her to eat dry.
-After a period of mixing wet and dry she now eats dry.
+After a period of mixing wet and dry, she now eats dry.
 When she wants to.
-This is the brand that we now use and she seems to like it.
+I now buy cold-pressed dry dog food and she seems to like it.
 That is a win as far as I am concerned!

 Try Your Dog on Dry Complete Foods

 This is probably the most common type of food and there is a huge range of dry complete dog foods on the market and the quality varies widely.